bzeiss/retro-pcbs/README.md

 Case STLs: https://github.com/bzeiss/retro-pcbs/tree/main/mccake-5.25-inch-bay/3dmodel

+There is not knob for the rotary encoder in the STL directory.
+I have just grabbed one from thingiverse for it.

 ### Prerequisites

 You need a soldering iron, some solder and a 3D printer to build this.
 It is very generally easy to build.